Ross117/markdown-previewer/README.md

 A tool which converts Markdown to HTML.
 The user can enter some Markdown into the text field on the left, and see the corresponding HTML on the right.
 The tool is prepopulated with examples from https://en.wikipedia.org.
+The background colour of the HTML container is courtesy of http://www.colourlovers.com/color/D6C7C0/Smoking_At_My_Desk.

 A Free Code Camp project.